 Normal nappies are made using:

-There are more skin-kind disposable versions available, like Mama Bamboo nappies which avoid the oil-based plastics, latex, PVC and chlorine and choose natural dyes, zero perfume or zero lotion
+There are more skin-kind and earth-kind disposable versions available, like Mama Bamboo nappies which avoid the oil-based plastics, latex, PVC and chlorine and choose natural dyes, zero perfume or zero lotion

-Mama Bamboo uses 100% bamboo fibre covers, chlorine free pulp, zero fragrance or lotion.
+Mama Bamboo uses 100% bamboo viscose covers, chlorine free pulp, zero fragrance or lotion.
 We are also the only company to use 100% compostable liners and packaging.

 Some also include totally unnecessary fragrance

 Whilst it is true that baby wipes should contain a high degree of water, it must be noted that water alone is not enough to effectively remove stubborn residues and prevent the growth of microorganisms or maintain a healthy skin pH